Emad-COMBINE-lab/GRouNdGAN/docs/tutorial.rst

     cd GRouNdGAN/

 .. note::
-    You can optionally clone the BEELINE and scGAN submodules to reproduce our studies.
+    You can optionally clone the scGAN, BEELINE, scDESIGN2, and SPARSim submodules to reproduce our studies.

     .. code-block:: sh